FlavioDaBrescia/VirtuaLinux/README.md

 Once an OS is added, it must be displayed neatly along with other OSs, as if it was a boot loader.

 Check the file for the graphics.

-I can't do this on my own, I need YOUR help.
+IMPORTANT: I can't do this on my own, I need YOUR help.
 I'd rather focus on the project management to assure it will be a great success :)